IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 Connecting to external resources
 ------------------------------------

-Always link when you can over downloading and storing on our website.
+.. note:: Always link when you can over downloading and storing on our website.

 In other words, if there is a PDF we want to create content for, we should try to create a "link" form to the URL where that form is hosted on an external site like a circuit clerk's site, instead of downloading the form and re-uploading as a "download" form.
 This is so that if the form is updated we will be alerted because the link will break.